memmaker/vigilo-confido/readme.txt

 Day & Night Indicators by Dioxine
 Status Indicator Sprites by Captain Corkscrew, Ivan Dogovich, et al.
-Commendations Mod by Shoes, Ivan Dogovich, hellrazor, jgatkinsn, Meridian
+Commendations Mod by Shoes, Ivan Dogovich, hellrazor, jgatkinsn, Meridian Psi Amp Sprites by efrenespartano & Badfella
+New Grenade Sprites from XPiratez Mod by Dioxine (couldn't find the creator in credits)

 Special Thanks to:
 Meridian for his fork, his merging of my PRs and his constant support